Skip to content

 Typical Envelope Categories

-Groceries: 400-800 for family of 2-4.
-Gas: 100-400 depending on commute.
-Entertainment: 100-400 varies widely.
+Groceries: 400-800 for a family of 2-4.
+Fuel: 100-400 depending on commute.
+Entertainment: 100-400, varies widely.
 Eating out: 200-500 for regular restaurant users.
 Personal (clothing, grooming, miscellaneous): 100-300.
 Fixed expenses (rent, utilities, subscriptions, insurance, debt payments): 2,000-4,000 typical.
-Household category allocations together with fixed expenses should equal or fall under income.
-Surplus indicates under-allocation; deficit indicates over-commitment.
+Category allocations plus fixed expenses typically fall at or under income in a balanced plan.
+A surplus indicates under-allocation; a deficit indicates over-commitment.

-Worked Example for Typical Household
+Worked Example for a Typical Household

 Income 5,000.
 Groceries 600.
-Gas 250.
+Fuel 250.
 Entertainment 200.
 Eating out 300.
 Personal 150.
 Fixed 2,500.
 Envelopes total 1,500.
 Total allocated 4,000.
 Unallocated 1,000.
-The household has 1,000 monthly surplus — healthy budget enabling savings or debt payoff.
-If allocations totaled 5,100, household would be 100 in deficit requiring adjustment.
-Calculator immediately reveals whether envelope plan is sustainable before implementation.
+The household has a 1,000 surplus — 1,000 sits unallocated each month and is available to direct toward savings or debt in this plan.
+A different plan totalling 5,100 would show a 100 deficit.
+The calculator surfaces this balance before the plan is put into practice.

 What the Calculator Does Not Model